vedph/gve-doc/export/trace-features.md

 - v6 zeroone two three four five six
 - v7 zero one two three four five six (beta)

-These versions are generated by these operations:
+These alterations are generated by these operations:

 1. insert "two" before "FIVE".
 2. replace FIVE with the corresponding title-case word "Five".
 3. replace this with the full lowercased word, "five".
 4. remove "ten".
-This version 4 is labeled as a staged version, named alpha, i.e. a stage during the text transformation which happens to be considered as a waypoint along the path towards the final state of the text, accumulating the effects of all the operations up to this point.
+This alteration 4 is labeled as a staged alteration, named alpha, i.e. a stage during the text transformation which happens to be considered as a waypoint along the path towards the final state of the text, accumulating the effects of all the operations up to this point.
 5. swap "three four" with "five six".
 6. move "zero" from the tail to the head.
 7. insert a space to separate these words.
-Once we get to this final version 7, we have another staged version, named beta.
+Once we get to this final alteration 7, we have another staged alteration, named beta.

-Now, let us focus on staged version alpha (v4) and look at the corresponding trace features:
+Now, let us focus on staged alteration alpha (v4) and look at the corresponding trace features:

 ![trace features up to v4](img/digits-trace-v4.png)

-We have an anchor before "FIVE" which is the reference point for the insertion of "two"; what gets inserted is found in the next version 1 as an output segment ("two").
+We have an anchor before "FIVE" which is the reference point for the insertion of "two"; what gets inserted is found in the next alteration 1 as an output segment ("two").

 Then, "FIVE" is selected as the input segment for the next operation, a replacement, whose output segment is the title-cased word.

-The same happens to this "Five", which gets lowercased by another replacement: so, title-case "Five" is the input segment, and in the next version lowercase "five" is the output segment.
+The same happens to this "Five", which gets lowercased by another replacement: so, title-case "Five" is the input segment, and in the next alteration lowercase "five" is the output segment.

 Finally, we select "ten" as the input segment of a delete operation.
 Note that there's no output segment for it; or in other words, the output segment is zero.
-Then we have "five" selected as a portion of the text involved in the next operation, the swap, which is past version alpha.
+Then we have "five" selected as a portion of the text involved in the next operation, the swap, which is past alteration alpha.

 We could go on, but that's the point: trace features allow us to track the effect of editing operations in text without having to execute them again from another context, which is loosely coupled to the snapshot model.

-Let us look at this list of trace features, from bottom to top, i.e. from version 4 back to version 0, which is the base text.
+Let us look at this list of trace features, from bottom to top, i.e. from alteration 4 back to alteration 0, which is the base text.
 First, we can see that the "ten" input segment was removed; the lowercase "five" segment replaced a title-case "Five"; in turn, this replaced an uppercase "FIVE".
 Before it, "two" was inserted.

 So, trace features coupled with the type and metadata of each operation (operation identifiers are found in the feature value) in most cases are all what a renderer needs to build its output.

 > 🚀 You can inspect trace features using the developer's demo at <https://gve-demo.fusi-soft.com>.
 Just click `Snapshots`, pick the "digits" preset from the list, run operations, and switch to the `Steps` tab.
-This contains a row for each output (version).
-You can use the `n-features` column controls to inspect node features, including trace features, for each version up to that corresponding to its row.
+This contains a row for each output (alteration).
+You can use the bottom features selector to inspect node features, including trace features, for each alteration.

 ## Limerick Example